Skip to content

 • Unpacked from RPMs but with an additional step to set the RPATH of the libraries and avoid using the system rocm libraries if the module is not loaded.

-• The 5.4.6 module was developed at a later time as the 5.6.1 module and was made to work around some problems we observed with 5.6.1 at that time.
-The 5.4.6 version was chosen as this at that time was the latest version of ROCm officially supported on the driver on the system at that time.
+• The 5.4.6 and 6.2.2 modules were developed at a later time as the 5.6.1 module and were made to work around some problems we observed with 5.6.1 at that time.
+The 6.2.2 version was chosen as this at that time was the latest version of ROCm officially supported on the driver on the system at that time.

 One difference with the 5.6.1 version is that there is no equivalent amd module.
-Instead some additional environment modules are set in the rocm/5.4.6 module so that if you load it AFTER loading the PrgEnv-amd module, the compiler wrappers would still use the compilers from rocm/5.4.6.
+Instead some additional environment variables are set in the rocm/5.4.6 and 6.2.2 modules so that if you load it AFTER loading the PrgEnv-amd module, the compiler wrappers would still use the compilers from rocm/5.4.6 or 6.2.2.

 • Documentation: